yocto-8/yocto-8/README.md

 Probably not, this solution is barely cheaper but may have a few differences:
 - Power draw would _probably_ be better than what you would get with an SBC.
+- You should get something close to instant bootup!
+Being this specific-purpose, the bootup sequence should be significantly shorter and faster than starting up an entire Linux distro.
 - This will not be as stable as the real thing.
 - You won't get the full pico-8 experience.
+- This is a specific-purpose device, an SBC will allow you running emulators and such.
+This is really niche.
 - Getting those PSRAM modules is a pain in the ass in the EU.
 ESP-PSRAM64H on aliexpress was the only good option I found which is not really a good sign.
 - But hey, it's going to look cool.
 Hopefully.
 If I even have the motivation to do progress past the 3 first days. `"A" * 9999`